LovelyZeeiam/CraftGame/README.md

 ### Server

-When connected, client will send its player name and icon.
+When connected, client will send its player name and icon. 【At present the client haven't sent icons】 Websocket has its heartbeat system, so I can save my trip.
-Then client must send a heartbeat packet every 30 seconds, after which the server will also send a heartbeat packet.
-If the server doesn't recieve heartbeat packet on time, the server will regard the player lost_connection, when the client won't recieve any packet and the player will stay still, not recieving other player's attack or pushing.
-If not recieved for 1 minute, the server will kick the player off.
-If the client doesn't recieve, it will also kick the player off the server.

 # Develop Logs： rewrite world to adapt to multi-player